 Install An Irrigation System

-One of the most popular and smartest ways that you can conserve water for your landscaping needs is by having a drip irrigation system installed.
+One of the most popular and smartest ways that you can conserve water for your sustainable landscaping needs is by having a drip irrigation system installed.
 Using collected rainwater with your own irrigation system is the most eco-friendly, smartest, and least expensive way to conserve water there is.

 Not only does this work to conserve water, but it also helps with keeping your plants happy and well-watered.
 Instead of sprinklers, which work by spraying drops of water over large areas that need to be watered, drip irrigation systems trickle out just a small amount of water for the plants.

 Maybe an obvious one, but one of the simplest things that you can do for sustainable landscaping is to use compost to retain water in your plants.
 The average bag of fertilizer that you pick up at the store may seem like the obvious choice, but using compost is the better choice.